These instructions show the necessary steps to release a new BioDynaMo version. The following steps demonstrate the 1.0 release

 Create a tag

-for the previous commit and push it to githubgit tag v1.01 git push origin v1.01
+v1.01for the previous commit and push it to githubgit tag v1.01 git push origin v1.01

-and prepared the repository for new developments.
+Now we have successfully released v1.0 and prepared the repository for new developments.

 The one-line install script will install the latest production release with all hotfixes in the corresponding patch branch.
-Commits for the next release will be added to the master
+Commits for the next release will be added to the master branch.

 Commits to the patch branch should always be cherry picked.
 Do not rebase it on master beyond the development tag!
 Otherwise the automatic versioning will be wrong.